 Hallux is focused on subungual treatment of onychomycosis with high concentration topical terbinafine forms.
 The aim is to provide patients with a highly effective procedure that is safe, quick and convenient, and one that minimizes the systemic risk commonly associated with oral medications. .

-Administering this proven fungicidal drug directly to the nail bed enables delivery of high concentrations of terbinafine to the site of infection where it is needed.
+Administering this proven fungicidal drug directly to the nail bed enables delivery of terbinafine to the site of infection where it is needed.
 Taking the same drug orally requires much higher doses and exposure as the antifungal agent must travel throughout the body’s systemic circulation before reaching the toenail bed in tiny quantities.

 Hallux has developed an innovative procedure that enables targeted, subungual delivery of terbinafine achieving higher drug concentrations at the site of infection than existing oral and topical products.